Black-box Dataset Ownership Verification via Backdoor Watermarking: The Proposed Method

 \begin{proposition} Suppose $C(\bm{x})$ is the predicted label of $\bm{x}$ generated by the suspicious model.
 Let variable $\bm{X}$ denotes the benign sample with non-targeted label and variable $\bm{X}'$ is its watermarked version ($i.e.$, $\bm{X}'=G(\bm{X})$).
 Given the null hypothesis $H_0: C(\bm{X}') \neq y_t$ ($H_1: C(\bm{X}') = y_t$) where $y_t$ is the target label, we claim that the model is trained on the watermarked dataset if and only if $H_0$ is rejected. \end{proposition}

 In practice, we randomly sample $m$ different benign samples with non-targeted label to conduct the Wilcoxon-test \cite{hogg2005introduction} and calculate its p-value.
 The null hypothesis $H_0$ is rejected if the p-value is smaller than the significance level $\alpha$.
 The main verification process is summarized in Algorithm \ref{alg:label_ver}.
+In particular, due to the mechanism of Wilcoxon-test, we recommend users set $y_t$ near $K/2$ under the label-only setting.
+If $y_t$ is too small or too large, our DVBW may fail to detect dataset stealing when the watermark success rate is not sufficiently high.